 Opening the sale is more than just a greeting; it’s the critical initial interaction that sets the tone for the entire customer experience.
 In the face of reduced effective training investment, focusing on this skill becomes even more crucial.

-Opening the sale professionally only occurs in an average of 60% of thousands of retail touchpoints experienced by customers.
+• Opening the sale professionally occurs in only 60% of retail touchpoints

 The key components of opening the sale include creating a welcoming atmosphere as the customer enters your space and initiating a meaningful conversation that results in understanding the customer’s needs.